MtnDewIt/Shader-Debug-Files/README.md

 [pixl_vision_mode.hlsl](https://github.com/Beatthezombie/HaloShaderGenerator/blob/74c0aaf386299ac3c35143c73fd2708b669e59e7/HaloShaderGenerator/hlsl/explicit/pixl_vision_mode.hlsl)

-The vertex shader data generated using the files which exist in the ODST shader source do generate 1:1 data.
+The vertex shader data generated using the files that exist in the ODST shader source do generate 1:1 data.

 More research is required before 1:1 shader data can be generated.
 ##